nggcasey/cr-bookings/README.md

 Some parts of the UI and backend logic are functional, but full appointment management and conflict resolution are incomplete.

 ## About
-`cr-appointments` is a FiveM resource designed for a Qbox-based server, allowing players to book appointments with businesses.
+`cr-bookings` is a FiveM resource designed for a Qbox-based server, allowing players to book appointments with businesses.
 Businesses can set availability, and players can view available slots and make bookings through ox_lib menus.

 ## Screenshots